MCECorpus/MCEC-DeID/docs/Terms-and-definitions.md

 ### Family Educational Rights and Privacy Act (FERPA)

 "The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords parents the right to have access to their children’s education records, the right to seek to have the records amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
 When a student turns 18 years old, or enters a postsecondary institution at any age, the rights under FERPA transfer from the parents to the student (“eligible student”).
 The FERPA statute is found at 20 U.S.C. § 1232g and the FERPA regulations are found at 34 CFR Part 99."([What is FERPA?](https://studentprivacy.ed.gov/faq/what-ferpa))

+"The HIPAA Security Rule requires covered entities to protect against reasonably anticipated threats to the security of [PHI](#protected-health-information-phi).
+Covered entities must implement safeguards to ensure the confidentiality, integrity, and availability of PHI, although HIPAA is not technology specific and the exact safeguards that should be implemented are left to the discretion of the covered entity.

+HIPAA requires physical, technical, and administrative safeguards to be implemented.
+Technologies such as encryption software and firewalls are covered under technical safeguards.
+Physical safeguards for PHI data include keeping physical records and electronic devices containing PHI under lock and key.
+Administrative safeguards include access controls to limit who can view PHI information and security awareness training."
+[What is Considered Protected Health Information Under HIPAA?, HIPAA Journal, 2021-02-14](https://www.hipaajournal.com/what-is-considered-protected-health-information-under-hipaa/#:~:text=Under%20HIPAA%2C%20protected%20health%20information,provision%20of%20healthcare%2C%20payment%20for)

 ### FERPA protected information